Best Hostels in Taghazout, Morocco for 2026

 4. Kekai Surf House – Best Atmosphere

-I’ve found that no matter how appealing the photos look online and how good the amenities sound on paper, sometimes you arrive to a hostel to find that the atmosphere just doesn’t hit.
+I’ve found that no matter how appealing the photos look online and how good the amenities sound on paper, sometimes you arrive at a hostel to find that the atmosphere just doesn’t hit.
 At Kekai Surf House in Taghazout, you need not fear.

 The staff and volunteers at Kekai are determined to make sure you feel welcome.
 They are helpful and friendly, and ready to offer all the best local tips and tricks to ensure you get the most out of your time in Taghazout.